amankc/Fall24---Modeling/classproject/class-project.md

 MITgcm is a numerical model designed for the study of the atmosphere, ocean, and climate with a flexible non-hydrostatic formulation that enables it to efficiently simulate fluid phenomena over a wide range of scales.

-![Schematic illustration of a forward model and its adjoint](pictures/forward-adjoint-model.png)
+![Schematic illustration of a forward model and its adjoint](pictures/forward-adjoint-model.png) *Fig: 2 schematic illustration of a forward model and its adjoint.
+Note the input and output being opposite between the two model (Credit: ECCO v4)*
 The model uses the MITgcm (MIT General Circulation Model) as its core, which solves the primitive equations governing ocean and sea-ice dynamics.
 Key processes represented in ECCO include:

 - **Advection and diffusion of tracers** (e.g., temperature, salinity)